succinctlabs/lidox/README.md

 # Lido X

-A trustless oracle replacement to the [Lido Accounting Oracle](https://docs.lido.fi/contracts/accounting-oracle/), powered by ZK.
+A trustless replacement to the [Lido Accounting Oracle](https://docs.lido.fi/contracts/accounting-oracle/), powered by ZK.
 In particular, we calculate the following statistics every 225 epochs:
 - [clBalancesGwei](https://github.com/lidofinance/lido-dao/blob/cadffa46a2b8ed6cfa1127fca2468bae1a82d6bf/contracts/0.8.9/oracle/AccountingOracle.sol#L212): cumulative balance of all Lido validators on the consensus lay
 - [numValidators](https://github.com/lidofinance/lido-dao/blob/cadffa46a2b8ed6cfa1127fca2468bae1a82d6bf/contracts/0.8.9/oracle/AccountingOracle.sol#L208): the number of Lido-participating validators on consensus layer that ever appeared (deposited + activated)
 - [numExitedValidators](https://github.com/lidofinance/lido-dao/blob/cadffa46a2b8ed6cfa1127fca2468bae1a82d6bf/contracts/0.8.9/oracle/AccountingOracle.sol#L222): the number of Lido-participating exited validators on the consensus layer that ever appeared